PeopleFirst

 If you rent your property from your local council or a private landlord then any adaptations will need to be approved by them.

-If you own your own property and are paying privately for major adaptations to be done to your home then Care and Repair and The Home Improvement Agency are among the many companies which can assist you with planning and arranging the work, and in choosing the right people to carry out the work for you.
+If you own your own property and are paying privately for major adaptations to be done to your home then The Home Improvement Agency are among the many services which can assist you with planning and arranging the work, and in choosing the right people to carry out the work for you.

 If you want to arrange the work yourself there are many private companies which are able to undertake adaptations to your home.
 Once you know what you want to have done and roughly how much you are prepared to pay you can search online or use the Yellow Pages or Which?
 Trusted Trader websites to help you choose.